 Criterion A – Species or Population Vulnerability

 Based on logbook and museum records available from the whaling era, blue whales were historically present in the Philippines.
 Surveys conducted between 2000 and 2004 in the area by WWF-Philippines and Silliman University, did not report any baleen whales.
 However, informal reports from fishermen and dolphin watching tour operators in Pamilacan Island in the North Bohol Sea, describe the sporadic presence of large whales, locally known as bongkaras, between January and June.
 The first confirmed sighting of a blue whale (Balaenoptera musculus) in the Bohol Sea occurred in 2004 but it was not until 2010 that the species was properly documented and photo-identified.
-Fifteen subsequent blue whale sightings were recorded between 2008 and 2017, in the Bohol Sea.
-One single individual blue whale, recognized through photo-identification, was re-sighted in the Bohol Sea during six different years: 2010, 2011, 2012, 2015, 2016, and 2017.
-The geographic location and time of year—all sightings occurred between February and June—suggest that blue whales in the Philippines may extend the outer range edge of the Indo-Australian population that migrate between Western Australia, Indonesia, and East Timor.
+There have been 33 blue whale sightings recorded between 2004 and 2019, in the Bohol Sea (Acebes et al., 2021).
+One single individual blue whale, recognized through photo-identification, was re-sighted in the Bohol Sea during eight different years: 2010, 2011, 2012, 2015, 2016, 2017, 2018 and 2019 (Acebes et al., 2021).
+The geographic location and time of year—all sightings occurred between January and July—suggest that blue whales in the Philippines may extend the outer range edge of the Indo-Australian population that migrate between Western Australia, Indonesia, and East Timor (Acebes et al., 2021).
 Although blue whale sightings in the Bohol Sea coincide with times of high ocean productivity, further investigation is needed to determine if the whales are coming to the region to feed.
-Similarly, sightings of sperm whales have been uncommon but regular for the last fifteen years with reports from early WWF surveys, surveys carried out from Silliman University on the western Bohol Sea and from sightings of tourists.
+Similarly, sightings of sperm whales have been uncommon but regular for the last fifteen years with reports from early WWF surveys, surveys carried out from Silliman University and BALYENA.ORG on the north-western Bohol Sea and from sightings of tourists.

 Criterion B: Distribution and Abundance